salmannotkhan/typing-test/README.md

 		"rose-milk",
 		<theme-name>
 	],
+	type: ["words", "sentences", <wordlist-name>],
 };
 ```

 > **Important:**
+> The following should be always same:
+>
+> -   wordlist-name in `Header.tsx` and your wordlist file name
+> -   theme-name in `themes.scss` and `Header.tsx`
+>
-> theme-name in `themes.scss` and `Header.tsx` should always match otherwise themes won't work
+> should always match otherwise themes won't work

-3. Make a pull request
+2. Make a pull request

-4. If it's good enough to merge, I'll merge it
+3. If it's good enough to merge, I'll merge it